 - Understand the Google features that leverage semantic markup

-- Be able to create a semantic search strategy for a websites (great for proposals or selling concepts internally)
+- Be able to create a schema markup strategy for a websites

 - Execute your strategy with speed and accuracy